tschaffter/raspberry-pi-htpc/README.md

 ### Features

-The Xbox One S Wireless Controller and the PS4 Controller configured according to this guide are perfectly support by [Steam Link for Raspberry Pi].
+The Xbox One S Wireless Controller and the PS4 Controller configured according to this guide are perfectly supported by [Steam Link for Raspberry Pi].

 - These controllers automatically reconnect to the Raspberry Pi when they are powered off/on.
 - The mapping of the buttons is identical to when they are directly connected to a computer running Steam.
-- The vibration functions of these controllers are fully supported when using Steam Link (confirmed when playing [Cuphead])
+- The vibration functions of these controllers are fully supported when using Steam Link (confirmed when playing to [Cuphead])
 - These controllers can be be simulatenously connected (confirmed with one Xbox One S Wireless Controller and two PS4 controllers)

 ### Install bluetoothctl